JeffDeCola/my-cheat-sheets/development/software-architectures/authorization/OAuth-2.0-authorization-cheat-sheet/OAuth-2.0-authorization-service-account-flow.md

 ## HIGH-LEVEL VIEW

 The following diagram illustrates how everything fits together.
-To accesss a users info they must be in your g-suite domain.
+To access a users info they must be in your g-suite domain.

 ![IMAGE - OAuth 2.0 Service Account Authorization Flow - IMAGE](OAuth-2.0-service-account-authorization-flow.jpg)